-There are many books related to Native Americans of the Northwest Coast that can help students to better visualize and understand the people and their rich culture.
-Some short picture books can be used as a whole class read-alouds where other longer books can be used as longer novel studies.
-In this activity, students will create a plot summary of the book using visuals and descriptions.
+There are many books related to Native Americans of the Southwest that can help students better visualize and understand the people, their history, and their present.
+Some short picture books can be used as a whole class read-alouds, where other longer books can be used as longer novel studies.
+In this activity, students will create a plot summary of one of these books or stories.

 Grade Level 5-6